unlimitediw/SVM/Project3.md

 * Change C and evaluate model:
     * Relationship between C and SVM performance:
         * SVM perfomance relationship with C value in linear svm model is really not obvious.
 Generally speaking, though, Larger C means the SVM model will be more strict and has less error point.
 However, the C value will only affect the performance in this model slightly.
+        * To this kaggle data source, the age and education num features in data is not highly related to the C value in the linear svm model.
+However, in the svm model with 'rbf' kernel and 'polynomial' kernel, it affect the performance seriously.
+In 'rbf' kernel, higher C will make the boundary more strict and special which will generate many small boundary for particific area.
+In polynomial model, higher or lower C will even make the boudary out of the data area.
         * Generally speaking, the larger C value means that the model is more strict and will not allow more error points.
         * ![](https://github.com/unlimitediw/SVM/blob/master/Image/Crelationship.png)